 Illinois State Police to Conduct Nighttime Enforcement Patrols

-Litchfield – Illinois State Police (ISP) District 18 Commander, Mark Gillock, announces the ISP will conduct Nighttime Enforcement (NITE) patrols in Macoupin and Montgomery County during October.
-NITE patrols allow the ISP to focus on preventing, detecting, and taking enforcement action in response to impaired driving and occupant restraint violations especially between the hours of 6:00 p.m. and 6:00 a.m.
+LITCHFIELD – Illinois State Police (ISP) District 18 Commander, Mark Gillock, announces the ISP will conduct Nighttime Enforcement (NITE) patrols in Macoupin and Montgomery County during August.

-The number of unrestrained drivers killed in traffic crashes is significantly higher at nighttime and combined with impaired driving means even more traffic deaths during these critical hours.
-Officers will strictly enforce violations including:
+NITE patrols allow the ISP to focus on preventing, detecting, and taking enforcement action in response to impaired driving and occupant restraint violations especially between the hours of 9:00 p.m. and 6:00 a.m.

 Get The Latest News!